MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

     * Description:
         * An input variable block starts with the type `variable` followed by a name of our choosing.
         * The block may contain a number of fields.
 In this example we use the fields `description`, `type` and `default`.
             * `description` contains a simple description for documentation purposes.
             * `type` specifies the accepted value types for the variable
             * If the `default` field is defined, the variable becomes optional because a default value is already provided by this field.
 Otherwise, a value must be provided when running the Terraform configuration.
             * For additional fields, check the [Terraform docs](https://www.terraform.io/language/values/variables).
-    * Variables must be accessed with the keyword `var.` and then the name of the variable.
+    * Once they have been created, variables must be accessed with the word `var` in the format: `var.variable_name`
-    * In our `main.tf` file above, we could access this variable inside the `google` provider block with this line:
+    * In our `main.tf` file above, rather than defining the region each time for each resource we create, we could access this variable inside the `google` provider block with this line:
         ```java
         region = var.region
         ```